markkukuismin/tvsfglasso/Readme.md

 The R package `tvsfglasso` can be used to estimate dynamic networks from time-series data.
 See the example below.

-For more details on the MDSD, please refer to: "tvsfglasso: time-varying scale-free graphical lasso (to appear).
+For more details on the MDSD, please refer to: "tvsfglasso: time-varying scale-free graphical lasso for network estimation from time-series data" (to appear).
 Supplementary data and code needed to reproduce the results reported in the article are available at: [https://github.com/markkukuismin/tvsfglasso_supplementary](https://github.com/markkukuismin/tvsfglasso_supplementary).

 ## Dependencies